 2.1.
-That the Committee considers the responses to the statutory public consultation and along with the supporting information and evidence provided, determine whether to support approval or rejection to the proposed increases and refer their recommendation to Full Council.
+That Council consider the responses to the public consultation and determine whether to approve or reject the proposed increases to the Hackey Carriage fare tariff.

 Financial Implications

 3.1.
 The costs incurred by the Council of implementing any fare changes would be contained within future licence fees.